 The policemen locked me in a small room with my hands cuffed to opposite ends of a bench.
 I continually cried out to the Lord in my heart, and owing to His protection, I was not at all afraid.
 That night, I saw Brother Duan and Brother Wei who were from the same village team were also arrested.
 The next morning, the police took us to the local police station, and put me into a steel cage which was less than 2 meters long and didn’t give me any food.
 After eight o’clock, Director Ou turned me loose from the cage, handcuffed me, and took me into the interrogation room, and then they began to interrogate me trying to force me to confess.
 Two policemen forced me to squat in a seated position and stretch my arms handcuffed level, and then they placed beer bottles behind my knees.
 When my arms dropped, they kicked my cuffs; when the bottles fell, they kicked me in my legs.
 After torturing me, a policeman said: “Be honest.
-Who believe in God with you?
+Who believes in God with you?
 Where do those who have escaped live?”
 At that time, I only had one thought in my mind: Even if they beat me to death, I can’t be Judas, the Lord’s betrayer.
 Thus, no matter how they forced me, I said: “I don’t know.”
 They continued to interrogate me until 11 o’clock; seeing that I wouldn’t say anything, they began hitting and kicking me again.
 Then Director Ou said: “I don’t worry you won’t confess.
 When in the County Public Security Bureau, you will get what’s coming!
-Dealing with the people like you, we have other means.”
+Dealing with people like you, we have other means.”
 Then, they put me into the steel cage again.
 At that time, my legs couldn’t move and suffered unbearable pain because of their beatings.
 But once I thought our Lord had undergone the suffering I was undergoing now and that I should follow the path the Lord had walked, I had strength and determined I wouldn’t be a Judas, the Lord’s betrayer.
 The next day around midday, Director Ou pulled me out of the cage, bound my hands behind me with ropes and pushed me into the car to the County Public Security Bureau.

 On entering the gate of the County Public Security Bureau, Director Ou said: “You are an escaping convict.
 If you still don’t confess, we’ll see how you feel in a bit!”
 With that, he began punching and kicking me.
 Afterward, he dragged me over, forced me to sign a false confession statement, and then sent me to the detention center.
 When I arrived there, the prisoners had eaten dinner, so I had to go hungry.
 Besides, because the prison guards incited the prisoners to ill-treat me, those prisoners immediately beat me up, and then they forced me to take a cold bath and made me sleep next to the urinal.
 After experiencing their beatings and torment, I was not only hungry and cold but also in unbearable pain from head to foot, lying on the floor motionless.
 At this very moment, I felt bitter hatred for these policemen: They don’t arrest those thieves and robbers, and murderers and arsonists.
 Instead, they arrest, persecute and beat up innocent, unarmed Christians.
 The people’s police are for the people?
 Actually, they are a gang of devils who kill man without blinking an eye.
 In pain, I unceasingly prayed to the Lord in my heart: “Lord!
 Please give me confidence and strength.
 I’m willing to walk the path You have walked, suffer the pain You have suffered and follow You to the end.
 I won’t be a disgraceful Judas …” After praying, I thought of the Lord’s words: “And fear not them which kill the body, but are not able to kill the soul: but rather fear him which is able to destroy both soul and body in hell” (Matthew 10:28).
 I realized: Even though the policemen kill me today, they can’t destroy my spirit because my spirit is in God’s hands.
 Without the Lord’s permission, even if they try to kill me, they won’t succeed.
 As long as I have a breath in my body, I can’t sell out my brothers and sisters.
 When I started to think this way, my heart was full of confidence and strength given by the Lord.